GispoCoding/Tampere-KDYK/README.md

 ### yk_inspire

 Tables to related to INSPIRE.
+When there are more than one land use class or supplementary regulation class for a zoning object then these might be used.

 ### yk_metatiedot